MicrosoftDocs/Viva/Viva/solutions/yume.md

 ## Import the Yume application

 To import the Yume application, perform the following steps:
-1. Download the Yume PowerApp zip file from GitHub location (TBD) if not already downloaded.
+1. Download the Yume PowerApp zip file from the VivaSolutions GitHub repository if not already downloaded as part of the prerequisites.
 1. Sign in to powerapps.com.
 1. Select the environment you'll be deploying the CSV file to.
 1. Select **Apps**.
 The **Apps** page is displayed.